RittikSoni/Flutter-Release-X/README.md

 [![Watch the tutorial on YouTube](assets/flutter_release_x_tutorial.jpg)](https://youtu.be/8WuSyGD3Smg?si=_DOKxBANN-rXvggN)

-**Flutter Release X** is a powerful command-line tool that transforms your Flutter app release process.
+**Flutter Release X** is a powerful command-line tool that transforms your Flutter app release process, quick and easy.
 Designed for efficiency and ease of use, it allows you to:

 - **Simplify Your Workflow**: Replace complex CI/CD pipelines with a single command to effortlessly generate and distribute release builds.
-- **Seamless Cloud Integration**: Easily configure cloud platforms like GitHub, Google Drive, AWS, and more by simply providing your API keys and tokens.
+- **Seamless Cloud Integration**: Easily configure cloud platforms like GitHub, Google Drive, AWS S3, GitLab, Google Play Store, Apple App Store, and Diawi by simply providing your API keys and tokens.
 Once configured, enjoy hassle-free, automatic uploads.
 - **Instant Distribution**: Automatically generate QR codes and download links for your builds, enabling quick and easy distribution to your team or users with no additional effort.
+- **Multi-Platform Support**: Build and distribute for Android, iOS, Web, macOS, Windows, and Linux from a single command.

 With **Flutter Release X**, streamline your release process, enhance collaboration, and reduce time-to-market—all while focusing on what truly matters: building amazing apps.